Madison Weeks’ Bounty Land Application

 The military service of Madison Weeks during the Second Seminole War is thoroughly documented through his approved bounty land application.
 Additional supporting records include muster rolls, his Compiled Military Service Records (CMSR), and the pension application of his brother, John J. Weeks, which offers corroborating evidence of Madison’s service.
 All these documents have been added to Madison Weeks’ profile on the publicly accessible tree titled “Sunni’s Family Tree” on Ancestry.com, managed by the user "sunnisearchangel."

 By 1850, Madison Weeks remained in Alachua County, Florida, while his father and brothers had moved to Hillsborough County by the early 1840s.
 This raises an interesting question: What kept Madison in Alachua County?
 I wonder if his in-laws stayed in Alachua County and that’s what kept him and his young family there.
-This line of inquiry worth exploring further.
-Additionally, he had some of his uncles and cousins were residing in and around Alachua County, suggesting strong family ties in the area that might have influenced his decision to stay.
+This line of inquiry is worth exploring further.
+Additionally, some of his uncles and cousins were residing in and around Alachua County, suggesting strong family ties in the area that might have influenced his decision to stay.

 "United States Census, 1850", , FamilySearch (https://www.familysearch.org/ark:/61903/1:1:MFH8-TSN : Sat Mar 09 13:41:45 UTC 2024), Entry for Madison Weeks and Mary Weeks, 1850.